 Karen people are very well known for rice cultivation and crop rotation.
 Basically they grow garlic, onion and rice in the same fields during different seasons; this is also how they keep the soil fertile and avoid soil erosion.

-To be rewarded with the genuine experience of the White Karen hill tribes, you’ll need to toil and moil.
-We hiked for two days to reach the families living in these remote uphill villages.
+To be rewarded with the genuine experience of the White Karen hill tribes, you’ll need to toil and moil, hike for two days to reach the families living in these remote uphill villages.
 Which also means that if you visit hill tribes in Thailand off the season, you might meet no other hikers in the jungle, apart from a few travellers at the waterfalls.
 The roads are quiet most of the time.

-Luckily, there was George, our guide.
-He used to be a Buddhist novice for six years.
+George, a guide we traveled with to visit White Karens, used to be a Buddhist novice for six years.
 George came from a poor family, so he entered a monastery to get free food and education.
 Later on, he had this dream about working in the tourism industry, so he went to study, got a scholarship in Canada, graduated with his studies in tourism from Chiang Mai, and now works as a free lance guide in Northern Thailand.

 He indeed knew how to entertain and make us forget about the heat and tiredness.
 Whenever he noticed we needed a break, he stopped and talked about any plant he found around.
 That’s how we learned to recognise a remedy for stomachache, fever, and a bubble tree with leaves you can blow bubbles through… He even made a bow and arrow from branches of a random bush, a helicopter, and bouquets of flowers from pandan leaves.
 Can you imagine the childhood of this guy?